ideas-lab-nus/vizpro/docs/User Guide.md

 #### A definition refers to the current project workspace you have created on the canvas.
 It includes the state of the canvas (inputs, components, connections etc.)

 ### Creating a new definition
- - Simply rendering the component gives you ability to work on the canvas as you require.
+ - Simply rendering the component gives you the ability to work on the canvas as you require.
 Jump to [General Usage](#general-usage) to learn how to use this tool

 ### Saving a definition
  - Using the `save` button in the top bar, you can save your current definition in your browser's local storage.
 This saved definition will be accessible on refresh and even on emptied cache and hard reload